Chemistry Department

 5. Under “My Courses”, click on the current year’s “Chemistry Placement Exam.”

-7. The maximum score is 30 on this exam.
-You will be informed of your placement in a timely manner.
+7. You will be informed of your placement in early August.

 8. If you should have any questions or issues please contact Prof. Brandon Schabes, schabesb@union.edu.